 Let your gut feeling about their questions and how they listen be the most important factor in your decision.
 Sometimes it just comes down to chemistry.

-So, now you know the best questions to ask real estate agents before listing your home.
-In summary, if you interview three Chicago real estate agents and ask these questions then you should end up hiring the right agent to sell your home.
+Now you have the best questions to ask real estate agents before listing your home.
+In conclusion, if you interview three Chicago real estate agents and ask these questions then you should have a successful home selling experience.

 Thanks for reading.
 Ready to sell?
 Contact us, we’re ready to help.